Piano Phase: Performance

 The piece is played by two pianists without breaks at any stage.
 A typical performance may last around fifteen to twenty minutes.
 Reich later adapted the piece for two marimbas, typically played an octave lower than the original.

 In dance, the piece was used in 1982 by the Belgian choreographer Anne Teresa De Keersmaeker as part of one of her work Fase, which became a cornerstone of contemporary dance.

 In 2004, a college student named Rob Kovacs gave the first solo performance of the piece at the Baldwin Wallace Conservatory of Music.
 Kovacs played both piano parts at the same time on two different pianos.
 Reich was in the audience for this world premiere performance.
 Others, including Peter Aidu, Leszek Możdżer, and Rachel Flowers have also given solo performances of this piece.

+On January 28, 2013, the soloists of the Theatre of New Music ensemble Vasily Igonin and Alexey Popov performed this work for the first time in Saratov in the Small Hall of the Conservatory, and on April 25 they repeated the performance of this work at the concert "The Edges of Modernity" in the Great Hall of the Saratov Conservatory.

-In 2016, a concert given by Mahan Esfahani was disrupted by the audience, which started clapping and shouting during the first minutes of the performance.
+In 2016, a performance given by harpsichordist Mahan Esfahani at the Kölner Philharmonie was disrupted by audience members who clapped, whistled and shouted "speak German" during the first minutes of the performance, which had to be abandoned.